Barn Door Hardware is surprisingly simple to install.

 1. The bottom door guide includes (1) L-shaped piece of angled steel.

-2. For optimal result, cut a 1/4″ groove along the bottom of the door.
+2. For optimal result, cut a groove 1/2″ deep and 1/4″ wide along the bottom of the door.
+Make sure to cut the groove in the center of the door.

 3. Place the guide on the floor with the door closed.
 It should be on the same side to which the door will slide.